This Apple Beddit Review (v3.5) will demonstrate very quickly that an updated sleep monitor product is not necessarily a better one.

 BeautyRest is a similar under-mattress technology but I’ve not used that.
 The price looks fairly competitive – and that’s not necessarily a bad thing.

-Oura Ring (review link) has a great consumer focus on SLEEP and your holistic state, including activity.
+OTHER RING Ring (review link) has a great consumer focus on SLEEP and your holistic state, including activity.
 It is also more geared towards helping you manage and improve your sleep.
-Oura starts at just under $300 but I’ve shown the $50 discount code below to ease the pain.
+OTHER RING starts at just under $300.

 I’ve been a little unkind with Apple Beddit 3.5 in this review.